 Step 1: Determine the issue

-In the use case above, the issue is fairly straightforward: users are frustrated by the publisher introducing in-app ads.
-However, the monetization model was implemented slightly differently according to regions, so that developers could test and discern the best monetization strategy possible.
+The issue is straightforward in the use case above: users are frustrated by the publisher introducing in-app ads.
+However, the monetization model was implemented differently according to regions so developers could test and discern the best monetization strategy possible.

-To start off, it’s crucial developers segment the data and analyze it to see if every region has the same reaction.
+First, developers must segment the data and analyze it to see if every region has the same reaction.